miracl/amcl/cs/readme.txt

 ** In TestMPIN.java change line Scanner ...; pin=scan.next(); to pin = int.Parse(Console.ReadLine());

-First - decide the modulus and curve type you want to use.
-Edit ROM.cs where indicated.
-You will probably want to use one of the curves whose details are already in there.
+Three example API files will be generated, MPIN.cs which supports our M-Pin (tm) protocol, ECDH.cs which supports elliptic curve key exchange, digital signature and public key crypto, and RSA.cs which supports the RSA method.

-Three example API files are provided, MPIN.cs which supports our M-Pin (tm) protocol, ECDH.cs which supports elliptic curve key exchange, digital signature and public key crypto, and RSA.cs which supports the RSA method.
+In the ROM.cs file you must provide the curve constants for the curve you want to use.

-In the ROM.cs file you must provide the curve constants.
-Several examples are provided there, if you are willing to use one of these.
+Several examples are provided in the Java64 code, if you are willing to convert and use one of these.

-For a quick jumpstart:-
+When the translation is complete, for a quick jumpstart:-

 csc TestMPIN.cs MPIN.cs FP.cs BIG.cs DBIG.cs AES.cs HASH256.cs HASH384.cs HASH512.cs RAND.cs ROM.cs StringHelperClass.cs ECP.cs FP2.cs ECP2.cs FP4.cs FP12.cs PAIR.cs RectangularArrays.cs